Welcome to West Virginia University, Mountaineers!

 For longer wait times, bus shuttles may be deployed to areas around each station to provide an alternate mode of transportation until the PRT is up and running again.

-In addition to COVID-19 safety guidelines, other general PRT rules remain in place.
 It is imperative that passengers stay off the track.
-You should never step onto the PRT track at any point.
 The track is electrically powered and can shock or harm you if you step onto it.
 If you accidentally drop something on the track, designated safety personnel can retrieve the item for you.
-Notify personnel by utilizing one of the phones located on each platform.
+Notify personnel by using one of the phones located on each platform.

 While riding the PRT, vehicle windows and doors should remain closed at all times.
 Do not attempt to open the windows and doors unless instructed to do so by PRT control center staff.
 Lastly, do not attempt to hold the doors of PRT vehicles open.
 This can and will cause downtime, delaying your trip as well as the commute of other passengers.